 Tim explained to me the basics of how it worked….how there were cartridges that contained the games that you inserted into the system, and hand-held controllers with which to play the games.
 You didn’t need quarters or anything.
 You just turned it on and played arcade-like video games!

 He gave me the basic rundown on how to play Super Mario Brothers, and let me watch him play for a while.
 A LONG while.
 Eventually, he asked if I would like to play and I’m sure my answer was something along the lines of “HECK YEAH!”.
-Sadly, he set us up on two-player mode which meant I would be Luigi.
+Sadly, he set us up in two-player mode which meant I would be Luigi.
 At that moment, I didn’t really care.
 What I didn’t know then was that Mario went first, and got to keep playing until he died.
 Tim had already gotten quite good at the game, so I had to wait impatiently for quite a while before I got my turn.

 Eventually, my time came.
 I was so excited and barely able to contain myself.
 The only thing I can even remotely compare that moment to is the first time I got a girl in the back seat of my car.
-The nervousness and awkwardness of the moment was overwhelming.
-Much like when I had the girl in the backseat of the car, I hit a wrong button and it was over just as quickly as it had begun.
+The nervousness and awkwardness of the moment were overwhelming.
+Much like when I had the girl in the backseat of the car, I hit the wrong button and it was over just as quickly as it had begun.
 I had watched his moves intently and thought I was ready to run through the same levels I had just watched him complete.
 I mistimed the first jump and died a horrible death at the hands of a mutated mushroom.
-After roughly 5 seconds of play, I was relegated back to the sidelines to sit and watch Tim and Mario dominate the play time for another 15 – 20 minutes.
+After roughly 5 seconds of play, I was relegated back to the sidelines to sit and watch Tim and Mario dominate the playtime for another 15 – 20 minutes.

 The afternoon continued on like this up into the evening, and when it was time to go, I was feeling a lot less enthusiastic about the whole video gaming experience.
 In 4 hours of time spent with him, I had amassed about 20 minutes of total play.
 I went home thinking that it seemed fun, but I wasn’t really sure since I didn’t get very much hands-on time with the game.